LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/Common/common-concepts.md

 indicator: both
 ---

-This topic contains conceptual information that is relevant to both CMS knowledge bases and LivePerson knowledge bases.
+This topic contains common, conceptual information that is relevant to knowledge bases of various types.

 ### Knowledge base searches